Constanza, Dominican Republic

 Constanza is a town and municipality in La Vega Province, Dominican Republic.

-Located in the Cordillera Central region, Constanza is known for having the coldest temperature for a settlement on the island of Hispaniola, as well as the entire Caribbean.
+Located in the Cordillera Central region, Constanza is known for having the coldest average temperature for a settlement on the island of Hispaniola, as well as the entire Caribbean.

 History

-The name of Constanza has its origin in the legend the daughter of a local Taíno chief who lived in the valley.
+The name of Constanza has its origin in the legend the daughter of a local Native Taíno chief who lived in the valley.
 Constanza was a sparsely populated area, though several explorers knew the valley in colonial times, and there was a settler named Victoriano Velano who brought European agriculture and ranching culture to the area in 1750.

-In 1852, the German-British explorer and consul Sir Robert Hermann Schomburgk mentions the existence of a farm in the valley of Constanza.
+In 1852, the German-British explorer and consul Sir Robert Hermann Schomburgk mentioned the existence of a farm in the valley of Constanza on his way through the region.
 The town was formally founded in 1894.
 It was incorporated into a municipality in La Vega Province on September 9, 1907.

-On June 14, 1959, a plane landed on an Constanza airstrip with more than forty Cuban-trained rebels, with the purpose of killing the then-dictator Rafael Trujillo.
-They fought guerrilla warfare in the nearby mountains against the Dominican Army for two months before the armed forces managed to end the rebellion.
+On June 14, 1959, a plane landed on a Constanza airstrip with more than forty rebels with the purpose of killing the dictator of the time Rafael Trujillo and starting a communist revolution in the Dominican Republic.
+They fought guerrilla warfare in the nearby mountains against the Dominican Army for two months before the armed forces managed to end the rebellion by killing all the rebels.

 Geography

-The town of Constanza is located at a height of 1220 meters (4000 ft) above sea level in the middle of the Cordillera Central (Central Range).
-Annual average temperatures range from 41 °F (5 °C) to 68 °F (20 °C), depending on altitude.
+The town of Constanza is located at a height of 1220 meters (4000 ft) above sea level in the middle of the Cordillera Central (Central Range), the tallest mountain range in the island of Hispaniola and the entire Caribbean region.
+The annual average temperatures range from 41 °F (5 °C) to 68 °F (20 °C), depending on altitude and time of year.
 The valley is 8 km long and 4 km wide.

 Climate

-Its climate is a temperate oceanic or subtropical highland climate (Köppen Climate Classification Cwb), with cool temperatures and rainfall throughout the year.
+Its climate is a temperate oceanic or subtropical highland climate (Köppen Climate Classification Cfb), with cool temperatures and rainfall throughout the year.
 The average annual temperature varies from less than 10 °C in highlands to 18 °C in town.

 In summer, temperatures range between 25 °C to 27 °C during the day, and between 12 °C to 15 °C at night.
 Wildfires are relatively common.
 In winter, the temperatures are between 21 and 24 °C at day, and 8 to 12 °C at night.
 Fog is quite common.
-The last time that Constanza had freezing temperatures was on 1958; while in Valle Nuevo freezes are usual.
+The last time that Constanza had freezing temperatures was in 1958; while in Valle Nuevo freezes are usual.

 The highest temperature ever recorded in town was 32.5 °C, on October 3, 1957.
 The coldest temperature was –1 °C, recorded on February 6, 1958.

 Economy

 The local economy is based on its robust agricultural industry.
 It has a high production of vegetables and fruits including strawberries, peaches, apples, garlic and potato and other temperate crops due to its unique climate.
-The town of Constanza alone contributes to 4% of the national GDP, while only having 0.6252% of the Dominican population making it one of the most prosperous municipalities in the country per capita.
+Due to this, the town of Constanza alone contributes to 4% of the national GDP, while having less than 1% of the Dominican population making it one of the most prosperous municipalities in the country per capita.